Nine Inch Nails: Broken (1992–1993)

 Peter Christopherson of the bands Coil and Throbbing Gristle directed a performance video for "Wish", but the EP's most controversial video accompanied "Happiness in Slavery".
-The video was almost universally banned for its graphic depiction of performance artist Bob Flanagan disrobed and lying on a machine that pleasures, tortures, then (apparently) kills him.
+The video was almost universally banned for its graphic depiction of performance artist Bob Flanagan disrobed and lying on a machine that pleases, tortures, then (apparently) kills him.
 A third video for "Pinion", partially incorporated into MTV's Alternative Nation opening sequence, showed a toilet that apparently flushes into the mouth of a person in bondage.
 Reznor and Christopherson compiled the three clips along with footage for "Help Me I Am in Hell" and "Gave Up" into a longform music video titled Broken.
 It depicts the murder of a young man who is kidnapped and tortured while forced to watch the videos.
 This footage was never officially released, but instead appeared covertly among tape trading circles.
 A separate performance video for "Gave Up" featuring Richard Patrick and Marilyn Manson was filmed at Le Pig.
 A live recording of "Wish" was also filmed, and both videos appeared in Closure.

 Broken was followed by the companion remix EP Fixed in late 1992.
 The only track that was left off the final version of the release is the remix of "Last", produced by Butch Vig (the outro of the "Last" remix is heard in "Throw This Away", which also includes Reznor's remix of "Suck").
-The unedited version appeared on the internet as an 8-bit mono 11 kHz file, "NIN_LAST.AIFF", available by FTP from cyberden.com in 1993; it has been removed from the website, but can still be found on p2p networks (Reznor subsequently made it available in higher quality (256kbit/s mp3) at remix.nin.com).
+The unedited version appeared on the internet as an 8-bit mono 11 kHz file, "NIN_LAST.AIFF", available by FTP from cyberden.com in 1993; it has been removed from the website, but can still be found on p2p networks (Reznor subsequently made it available in higher quality (256 kbit/s mp3) at remix.nin.com).
 Vig later spoke about his remix while answering questions on a music production forum, saying "I started recording a lot of new parts, and took it in a much different direction.
 When it was finished, Trent thought the front part of the mix didn't fit the EP, so he just used the ending.
 I'm glad it's on his website.
 Duke and Steve worked with me on the remix, in the very early days of Garbage."